 Cytotoxic T cells produce perforins.
 Perforins break the membranes of pathogens.
 Cytotoxic T cells also produce granzymes.
 Granzymes enter the infected cells via the holes that perforins made and initiate cell death.

-IL-4 production also occurs.
-IL-4 converts naïve T cells to T helper-2 (TH-2) cells.
-Activated TH-2 cells secrete IL-4 and IL-5.
+IL-4 production also occurs during the initial immune response.
+Initial producer of the IL-4 is unknown.
+This IL-4 converts naïve T cells to T helper-2 (TH-2) cells.
+Activated TH-2 cells also secrete IL-4.
+IL5 is produced as well by the activated TH-2 cells.
 IL4 and IL5 are important activators and regulators of B lymphocytes.
 Activated B-cells are called plasma cells.
 Plasma cells produce antibodies.
 Antibodies are specialized proteins that attack various antigens.
 (Antibodies are produced by the B lymphocytes, and are the only plasma proteins that are not synthesized by the liver.)
 These y-shaped antibodies are also called immunoglobulins.
 We will study the functions of immunoglobulins in the next sections.